bbc/genie-starter-pack/docs/development/event-bus.md

 When settings are changed a message is published to the *genie-settings* channel.
 The name will be that of the setting (e.g: *audio*) and the data will be the new settings value.

-An additional signal with no message data is published with the name *settingsClosed* when the settings page is closed.
+An additional event with no message data is published with the name *settingsClosed* when the settings page is closed.

 ### scaler
 When the game's viewport is resized a message of the format is published: